Learning what chemicals go into your hot tub was probably the last thing you were worrying about by the time you bought your unit.

 - COMPATIBILITY: Chlorine sanitizing systems

-While this one is mostly used in public pools, a certain amount of chlorine is also an effective chemical in hot tubs.
-Apply 3.5 mg per Liter of water every other day or as recommended by the user manual of this product.
+While this one is mostly used in public pools, a certain amount of chlorine is also an effective chemical in these tubs.
+Apply 3.5 mg per Liter of water every other day or as suggested by the user guide of this product.

 Keep a chlorine level of 1.5 to 3.0 parts per million (PPM).
 Chlorine or bromine can be bought in 1-inch tablets or granular form that you can add to your water.